 Chapter 20 Single Audit

-20.1 General
+20.1 General Audit Requirements

-States, local governments, and non-profit organizations that expend $500,000 or more ($300,000 or more for fiscal years ending on or before December 31, 2003) in federal and/or state awards in that entity’s fiscal year must have a single or program-specific audit performed by an independent auditor.
+Grantees must adhere to applicable audit requirements for the grant award, as set forth in the Uniform Guidance and Texas Grant Management Standards (as applicable), program regulations, and other grant requirements.

 20.2 Reporting Package

-The Single Audit reporting package must be submitted to the oversight entity within the earlier of 30 days after receipt of the auditor’s report(s) or nine months after the end of the audit period, unless a longer period is agreed to in advance by the oversight entity.
-However, for fiscal years beginning on or before June 30, 1998, the audit shall be completed and the reporting package shall be submitted within the earlier of 30 days after the receipt of the auditor’s report(s), or 13 months after the end of the audit period.
+Grantees must adhere to applicable audit reporting requirements.

 20.3 Oversight Responsibilities

-An entity that passes federal and/or state funds through to a subrecipient to carry out a federal and/or state program must assume oversight responsibilities for those funds.
+Pass-through entities have oversight responsibilities for subgrants that they issue under TWC grant awards.

-20.4 Management Decision
+20.4 Management Decision, Corrective Actions & Collections

-Within six months of the date that the entity with oversight responsibility receives the audit reporting package, a Management Decision must be issued to the audited entity.
+Auditees must promptly follow up and take corrective action on audit findings.
+Within six months of the date specified by the Uniform Guidance and Texas Grant Management Standards, as applicable, a Management Decision must be issued to the audited entity.
+The pass-through entity must take prompt collection action for any amounts owed by the auditee.

 Chapter 21 Enforcement, Appeals and Termination

-21.1 Enforcement and Sanction
+21.1 Enforcement

-A Contractor’s enforcement policies must not conflict with federal or state requirements.
+A Grantee’s enforcement policies must not conflict with federal or state requirements.

 21.2 Appeals

-The Contractor must provide the subcontractor, against which enforcement action is being taken, with an opportunity for a hearing, appeal, or other administrative proceeding as entitled by statute or regulation applicable to the action involved.
+The Grantee must provide the subgrantee (subrecipient), against which enforcement action is being taken, with an opportunity for a hearing, appeal, or other administrative proceeding as entitled by statute or regulation applicable to the action involved.

 21.3 Termination

-If the Contractor or subcontractor elect to terminate an award, closeout and other settlement requirements must be considered in the termination of the award.
+If the Grantee or subgrantee (subrecipient) elect to terminate an award, closeout and other settlement requirements must be considered in the termination of the award.

 Return to FMGC Table of Content